AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ## Importing Classification Datasets

 This guide includes instructions for importing JSON classification datasets smaller than 50 MB.
 With this method, you include the dataset in the payload as part of a POST request.
-To import classification datasets that are larger than 50 MB, or that include a .tsv or tab file, see Importing classifications by file upload.
+To import classification datasets that are larger than 50 MB, or that include a .tsv or .tab file, see [Importing classifications by file upload](classifications/import-file.md).

 ## POST import JSON classification

 Use this endpoint to create a classification smaller than 50 MB.
+For more information on importing classifications, see [Classifications importer overview](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-working-with-saint.html).

 `POST https://analytics.adobe.io.api/{GLOBAL_COMPANY_ID}/classification/job/import/json/{DATASET_ID}`